sqlitebrowser/sqlitebrowser/README.md

 ## Continuous, Nightly builds

-Download continuous builds for AppImage and macOS here:
+Download continuous builds for AppImage, macOS and Windows here:

 * https://github.com/sqlitebrowser/sqlitebrowser/releases/tag/continuous
 > Note: A continuous build is generated when a new commit is added to the `master` branch.<br>
-> Builds for Windows are not currently available. but there are plans to add them in 2023.

 Download nightly builds for Windows and macOS here: